thebiggive/mautic/Readme.md

 Mautic's persisted data lives at `/var/www/html` – we don't modify the official image's assumptions around this.
-On ECS a persistent volume (e.g. an EFS mount) must be mapped to this internal path.
+On ECS a persistent volume (e.g. an EFS mount) can be mapped to this internal path, or the S3 plugin can be used to make the media approach more 12-factor-friendly.
+(The latter would probably be better if it works, but is not yet tested!)